surister/cratedb-guide/docs/integrate/cdc/index.md

-[Tutorial: Replicating data to CrateDB with Debezium and Kafka]: https://community.cratedb.com/t/replicating-data-to-cratedb-with-debezium-and-kafka/1388
-[Webinar: How to replicate data from other databases to CrateDB with Debezium and Kafka]: https://cratedb.com/resources/webinars/lp-wb-debezium-kafka
+[How to replicate data from other databases to CrateDB with Debezium and Kafka]: https://cratedb.com/resources/webinars/lp-wb-debezium-kafka
 [StreamSets Data Collector]: https://www.softwareag.com/en_corporate/platform/integration-apis/data-collector-engine.html